basho/basho_docs/source/languages/en/riak/dev/references/http/status.md

 {{#1.3.0+}}
-Repeated requests to the `/stats` endpoint do not have a negative performance impact as the statstics are cached internally in Riak.
+Repeated requests to the `/stats` endpoint do not have a negative performance impact as the statistics are cached internally in Riak.
 {{/1.3.0+}}

 ## Request